 How to tame a parrot: Negative or positive reinforcement?

 What not to do

 The very first thing you need to know in order to start taming and training a parrot is that these birds don’t respond to negative reinforcement.
 That’s fancy language for punishment, basically.
 A parrot won’t understand why you’re punishing it.

 If you yell at a parrot, that’ll just cheer it up: these birds love noise.
-If you put it back in its cage, it’ll start seeing its home as a negative place.
-Swatting at, shoving or even hitting a parrot will only hugely escalate any unwanted behaviors and can completely ruin its ability to bond with humans.
+If you put it back in its cage, it’ll begin seeing its home as a negative place.
+Swatting at, shoving or even hitting a parrot will only hugely escalate any unwanted behaviors and can severely ruin its ability to bond with humans.